 Dr. Cameron N. Riviere

-Associate Research Professor, Robotics and Biomedical Engineering
+Research Professor, Robotics and Biomedical Engineering

 - B.S.
 (Aerospace Engineering) & B.S.
 (Ocean Engineering), Virginia Polytechnic Institute and State University, 1989